YuzhuoMa97/SPAGxECCT/README.md

 - In step 1, SPAGxEmix<sub>CCT</sub> fits a covariates-only model and then calculates model residuals.
 Details can be found in step 1 of SPAGxE<sub>CCT</sub>.

 - In step 2, SPAGxEmix<sub>CCT</sub> identifies genetic variants with marginal G×E effect on the trait of interest.
 First, SPAGxEmix<sub>CCT</sub> estimates the ancestry-specific allele frequencies of variants being test.
 Then, SPAGxEmix<sub>CCT-local</sub> tests for ancestry-specific marginal genetic effects via ancestry-specific score statistics.
-If the ancestry-specific marginal genetic effect is not significant, we use ancestry-specific S<sub>G×E(mix)</sub> as the test statistics to characterize marginal G×E effect.
-Otherwise, statistics S<sub>G×E(mix)</sub> is updated to genotype-adjusted test statistics.
+If the ancestry-specific marginal genetic effect is not significant, we use ancestry-specific S<sub>G×E(mix)</sub> as the test statistics to characterize ancestry-specific marginal G×E effect.
+Otherwise, statistics S<sub>G×E(mix)</sub> is updated to ancestry-specific genotype-adjusted test statistics.
 The hybrid strategy to balance the computational efficiency and accuracy is the same as in SPAGxE<sub>CCT</sub>.